NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Beacon Mark.md

 **Prerequisites** Tracing Sigil
 * * *
-When you cast [[Spells/Sigil|Sigil]], you can modify the spell to add the following heightened entry.
+When you cast [[Sigil|Sigil]], you can modify the spell to add the following heightened entry.

 * * *